cetmix/calculation-engine/base_calculation/readme/DESCRIPTION.md

 Calculation

+Each calculation consist of Calculation Lines which defines what will happen when calculation process will reach it.

-Each calculation block has the following settings:
+Each Calculation Line has the following settings:

 - Sequence.
 Positional order of the block in the calculation chain.
 Calculation blocks are processed in order from the lowest to the highest sequence number.
 - Condition.
-A Python expression which describes when the block is involved in the calculation chain.
-- Action.
-A Python expression that performs the evaluations within the block.
+Python expression that must be complied to run this line.
+- Calculation Block that will be evaluated.